mccartney/fxyt/README.md

 Arithmetic
 ----------

-The commands `+`, `-`, `*`, `/`, and `%` perform arithmetic
+The commands `+`, `-`, `*`, `/` and `%` perform arithmetic operations.
-operations.
-Each command pops two values from the data stack, performs the arithmetic operation, and pushes the result back to the data stack.
+Each command pops two values from the data stack, performs the arithmetic operation and pushes the result back to the data stack.

 For example, the following code leaves the result 120 on the data stack.